OUR-PALS/OUR-PALS-BOT/README.md

 # OUR-PALS-BOT
+  *It should be noted that though most commits are from [suryachereddy](https://github.com/OUR-PALS/OUR-PALS-BOT), 3 others ([darshan1215](https://github.com/darshan1215),[Amulya Ganti](https://github.com/ganti0907) and [Sriya027](https://github.com/Sriya027)) have also contributed for the project (including parts of the code).
+We thank [Dr. Chakravarthula Kiran](https://github.com/kirandotc) (our faculty guide) and [Srujan Panuganti](https://github.com/srujanpanuganti) for their valuable inputs to the project.*
 This repo contains the Arduino firmware for the 4WD bot, we used Teensy 4.1 for this project.

 ### Topics that are subscribed by the robot:
-1. cmd_vel
+1. /cmd_vel

 ### Topics that are published by the robot [these are the individual encoder ticks of each motor]:
-1. lfwheel
+1. /lfwheel
-2. lbwheel
+2. /lbwheel
-3. rfwheel
+3. /rfwheel
-4. rbwheel
+4. /rbwheel

-# Pin binding:
+# Pin binding for Teensy 4.1:
 ### Encoders:
 1. Encoder_fl = 9,8
 2. Encoder_bl = 11,10